Oil and Gas

 High resolution <1m satellite image mosaics and 2m-5m DEMs provide operators with the appropriate planning tools for the layout of 2D and 3D seismic surveys.
 By selecting good source offset locations, seismic data quality can improve and by selecting good access to seismic lines, environmental impact and safety risks are minimized.

 SIC creates powerful interpretation tools for mapping and GIS projects that show the "big picture."
 During the planning survey, these data-filled maps are invaluable to plotting the pipeline courses, identifying potential problem areas, and determining strategy for laying pipeline through rural, mountainous, or environmentally harsh areas.

 Satellite images are invaluable for the detection of leakage, which regular control systems may not be able to detect.
-Satellite Imaging Corporation acquires high resolution satellite imagery from 0.5 meter to 1 meter resolution. that can detect a spill early, saving time and money on clean up procedures.
+Satellite Imaging Corporation acquires high resolution satellite imagery from 30 centimeters to 1 meter resolution. that can detect a spill early, saving time and money on clean up procedures.